mcarvalho-lenovo/connect-four-monitors/README.md

 ---

 ## Introduction
-Below is a visual overview of the setup, illustrating the dock station, laptop, and connected monitors when not possible to set all 4 monitors in 60Hz (TBT monitor in 30Hz):
+Below is a visual overview of the setup, illustrating the problem, showing the dock station, laptop, and connected monitors when not possible to set all 4 monitors in 60Hz (TBT monitor in 30Hz):
 ![Setup Overview](docs/30hz.jpg)

 ---